Definitely Maybe: Release and promotion

-Oasis signed to independent record label Creation Records in 1993.
-The limited-edition 12" single "Columbia" was released later that year as a teaser for journalists and radio shows, and was unexpectedly picked up by BBC Radio 1, who played it 19 times in the two weeks after its release.
+Oasis signed to independent label Creation Records in 1993.
+The limited-edition 12-inch single "Columbia" was released later that year as a teaser for journalists and radio shows, and was unexpectedly picked up by BBC Radio 1, which played it 19 times in the fortnight after its release.
 The band's first commercial single "Supersonic" was released on 11 April 1994.
 The following week, it debuted at No. 31 on the British singles chart.
 The song was followed by "Shakermaker" in June 1994, which debuted at No. 11 and earned the group an appearance on Top of the Pops.

-The release of Definitely Maybe was preceded by a third single, "Live Forever", which was released on 8 August 1994 and became the group's first top ten single.
-The continuing success of Oasis partially allowed Creation to ride out a period of tough financial straits; the label was still £2 million in debt, so Tim Abbot was given only £60,000 to promote the upcoming album.
+The release of Definitely Maybe was preceded by a third single, "Live Forever", released on 8 August 1994, which became the group's first top 10 single.
+Oasis's continued success helped Creation ride out a period of tough financial straits; the label was still £2 million in debt, so Tim Abbot was given only £60,000 to promote the upcoming album.
 Abbot tried to determine how to best use his small budget: "I'd go back to the Midlands every couple of weeks and people I knew would say, 'Oasis are great.
 This is what we listen to.'
 And I'd be thinking, 'Well, you lot don't buy singles.
 You don't read the NME.
 You don't read Q. How do we get the people to like you?
 Abbot decided to place ads in publications that had never been approached by Creation before, such as football magazines, match programmes, and UK dance music periodicals.
 His suspicions that Oasis would appeal to these non-traditional audiences were confirmed when the dance music magazine Mixmag, which usually ignored guitar-based music, gave Definitely Maybe a five-star review.

 Definitely Maybe was released on 29 August 1994.
 The album sold 100,000 copies in its first four days.
 On 4 September, the album debuted at No. 1 on the British charts.
 It outsold the second-highest album (The Three Tenors in Concert 1994, which had been favoured to be the chart-topper that week), by a factor of 50%.
 The first-week sales earned Definitely Maybe the record of the fastest-selling debut album in British history.
 "Cigarettes & Alcohol" was released as the fourth single from the album in October, peaking at No. 7 in the UK, which was then a career high for the band.
-Noel said "Slide Away" was considered as a fifth single but he ultimately refused, arguing, "You can't have five [singles] off a debut album."
+Noel said "Slide Away" was considered as a fifth single, but he ultimately refused, arguing, "You can't have five [singles] off a debut album."